apnadkarni/blt/doc/graph.rst

   The following options are specific to text markers:

-  **-anchor**  *anchor*
+  **-anchor**  *anchorName*
-    *Anchor* tells how to position the text relative to the positioning point for the text.
-For example, if *anchor* is "center" then the text is centered on the point; if *anchor* is "n" then the text will be drawn such that the top center point of the rectangular region occupied by the text will be at the positioning point.
+    *AnchorName* tells how to position the text relative to the positioning point for the text.
+For example, if *anchorName* is "center" then the text is centered on the point; if *anchorName* is "n" then the text will be drawn such that the top center point of the rectangular region occupied by the text will be at the positioning point.
 This default is "center".